isaqueprofeta/zabbix-vagrant/README.md

 Save, exit, and then type:

 ```
-vagrant init isaqueprofeta/zabbix
+vagrant init isaqueprofeta/zabbix-debian10 # Or isaqueprofeta/zabbix-centos8
 vagrant up
 ```

-2. Build ground up from Centos8: Clone this repo and inside it, run vagrant up.
+2. Build ground up from Centos8/Debian10: Clone this repo and inside the wanted OS folder, run vagrant up.

 ## How do I work?